 One approach is to convert this into a search query combining keywords like windshield, proximity warning, and transparent material using various search operators; while another approach is to create three or four different sets of queries focused individually at the Problem-Solution-Application logical variables and then combine them in a logical fashion.
 There are other important factors to consider before converting this into a proper search query, but we will get to them in later posts.
 For this post lets us examine how to effectively use the PSA framework.

-Which search strategy should I use for which use case?
+Which patent search strategy should I use for which use case?

 Once the search objectives are effectively broken down into the logical variables, we can then start looking into which elements we need to use for specific search questions.
 In the above example of a new transparent material if we want to find out if the invention is novel or not, it would not matter if the material was developed for use in vehicle windshields or spectacles or home windows or any other application.
 Hence in the use case of a novelty search we may prefer to not restrict our query by use application areas.